PN-Tester/AbortCommand/README.md

 This adds flexibility for operators to cancel potentially erroneous or detrimental commands using only a mouse.
 - Avoid fumbling the ```clear``` command in high-stress scenarios with limited time between beacon sleep cycles
 - Target beacon does not need to be opened via "interact"
 - Multiple beacons can be selected at once.
-The "Abort Command" operation will apply to all of them silmultaneously
+The "Abort Command" operation will apply to all of them simultaneously

 # Example
 ![](https://github.com/PN-Tester/AbortCommand/blob/main/demo_abort.PNG)